feophan/tenguesta_ngoldorinwa/docs/phon/sou.md

 		<td>En. <i>si<b>ng</b></i>, It. <i>a<b>n</b>che</i></td>
 	</tr>
 </table>

+??? note "Note"
+	It is possible that *n* in /nj/ sequence was not palatal, cf. Further Notes

 **Liquids**: two Quenya letters belong to the class of liquids /l/ and /r/:
 {: .ref #1}